Naama-shenberger/Chest-CT-Scan-classification/README.md

 # Chest CT classification

-In this project we classify chest CT images, as part of the project we built a deep neural network (CNN).
+In this project we classify chest CT images to diagnose types of cancers, as part of the project we built a deep neural network (CNN).

 ## Features